 The signup bonus is $10 bonus cash after your first Rakuten purchases.
 This card doesn’t have an annual fee.

+As you can see, there are plenty of options that earn rewards when eating at home.
 You can earn the most points by buying groceries at a supermarket.
-Food delivery from restaurants can also earn bonus rewards.
-Even if you’re staying at home, you can use these rewards for cash or travel rewards.
+Food delivery from restaurants can also earn bonus rewards and several cards come with membership perks.
+Plus, even if you’re staying at home, you can use these rewards for cash or travel rewards.

 What is considered credit card dining?

 Dining purchases for most credit cards must take place at a restaurant location.
 That might be the restaurant in a downtown district, on an interstate exit, or in a mall food court.
 Restaurants inside sports stadiums, casinos, and hotels may not classify as a restaurant–it depends on the merchant code.

 Food delivery app purchases may not classify either.
 It depends on the credit card terms and conditions.
 The Chase Sapphire Preferred can waive the delivery fee on DoorDash restaurant purchases.